 Python

-Remove node has more work to do than remove edge.
-We have to remove all connected edge before remove the node itself.
-For an undirected graph, first we get all neighbors of the node.
+To remove a node, we have to remove all connected edges before removing the node itself.
+For an undirected graph, first, we get all the neighbors of the node.
 Then for each of its neighbors, remove itself from the value list.
-For a directed graph, we search all keys in the hashmap for their values, and check whether this node exists in their neighbors.
+For a directed graph, we search all keys in the hashmap for their values and check whether this node exists in their neighbors.
 If it does, remove it.
 The last step is to remove the node as the key in the hashmap.
 Then this node is no longer in the hashmap’s key set.

 Java